ErichDylus/Smart-Contract-Resources/Legal.md

 # Digital Signatures and Click-Wrap Transactions
 Courts have already looked upon digital signatures and click-wrap agreements with overwhelming favor, and smart contracts in their simplest form are likely to be viewed as a natural extension.
 Some examples of favorable statutory precedent are UETA and the E-Sign Act.
 Questions of a contract's enforceability or whether a contract has actually been executed typically fall within the purview of common law (where applicable) and thus are subject to numerous potential interpretations, especially in instances where jurisdiction is uncertain due to the distributed/decentralized nature of smart contracts.

-The USA's 21st Century IDEA Act presents a new legal framework to improve digital interactions with the federal government.
-It establishes deadlines for federal government agencies to provide mobile-accessible and updated versions of their websites, digital forms and services, and electronic signatures.
-Given the forward-thinking contributors at the widely-used digital signature enabler DocuSign, it is possible the outcomes of this new legislation will be leveraged into smart contract implementations.

 Digital signatures utilizing DLT or in a blockchain context do not yet have meaningful judicial precedent.
 However, a signature under public key encryption is likely to follow the same evaluations as a simple e-signature (such as a digitally signed PDF or merely an email with a designated name): did the signer actually execute, and did the signed have the intention to do so, the capability to do so, and the authority to do so?

 ## Arbitration, Dispute Resolution, and Litigation